 The Disabilities Collective is an autonomous collective for undergraduate students who have a disability, defined by the UN Convention on the Rights of People with Disabilities as “long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.”
 This includes people with mental, chronic, or terminal illnesses; people who are neurodivergent; and people who are D/deaf or hard of hearing, even if they do not personally identify as disabled or as having a disability.

 The Caregivers Network is an initiative for students who provide substantial informal caregiving support to friends or family members who are disabled.

 If you’d like to get involved in activism, social events, Disability Inclusion Week, and more, get in touch!
 You can find our public Facebook page at facebook.com/USYDdis/ and our Twitter at twitter.com/USYDdis.
-Contact the 2018 OBs Mollie, Ren, and Robin at firstname.lastname@example.org to be added to either of our Facebook groups, or to be added to our mailing list.
+Contact the 2019 Office Bearers Hayden and Wilson at firstname.lastname@example.org to be added to either of our Facebook groups, or to be added to our mailing list.
 You do not have to disclose any details about your disability or caregiving responsibilities to get involved.